-Sue Segar spent a week travelling with senior members of the South African National Defence Force on the annual goodwill visit to soldiers deployed in the Central African Republic, Burundi and Democratic Republic of Congo.
+Sue Segar spent a week traveling with senior members of the South African National Defence Force on the annual goodwill visit to soldiers deployed in the Central African Republic, Burundi and Democratic Republic of Congo.

 We exit the airport building and walk into smouldering heat and a throng of beggars carrying dangly-legged beggars on their backs.
 We are told to keep walking and not to engage.
 Go straight to the vehicle, we do not want any diplomatic incidents says the general in charge.